mintedreward/heartmail/sbw-specs/sbw-2001-simplified-paymail.md

 backwards-compatible way.

 **Names**: [name]@[domain], for instance name@example.com.
 Names are 100%
-compatible with email addresses and it is intended that emails and paymails are the same, but there is no requirement for paymail providers to support email.
+compatible with email addresses but there is no requirement for paymail providers to support email.

 **Capability discovery**: A domain name hosts a JSON file at: